zumasys/docs/site/jbase/release-notes/5.7/5.7.4/pn5_60908/README.md

 1) by using the new **-d** option, e.g. **DECATALOG -d filename program**

-2) by setting the new **DECATALOG\_DELETE\_OBJECT\_CODE** environment variable
+2) by setting the new [DECATALOG_DELETE_OBJECT_CODE](./../../../../environment-variables/decatalog_delete_object_code/README.md) environment variable

-When this feature is implemented the **DECATALOG** command will look for and delete the intermediate object code files if said object code is in the OBJECT data section or in the source code file if the OBJECT data section does not exist.
+When this feature is implemented the **DECATALOG** command will look for and delete the intermediate object code files if said object code is in the OBJECT data section or in the source code file when an OBJECT data section does not exist.

 Caveat: